Aitia-IIOT/ah5-docs-java-spring/docs/api/translationmanager/translation-bridge-management-generic-http.md

 ### abort

-The service operation **request**  requires an [identity related header or certificate](../authentication_policy.md/#http) and a List<[TranslationBridgeID](../primitives.md#translationbridgeid)> as query parameter using the key ids, which contains the identitifers of the translation bridgies that need to aborted.
+The service operation **request**  requires an [identity related header or certificate](../authentication_policy.md/#http) and a List<[TranslationBridgeID](../primitives.md#translationbridgeid)> as query parameter using the key ids, which contains the identitifers of the translation bridges that need to aborted.

 ```
 DELETE /translation/bridge/mgmt/abort?ids=2240efa3-fde4-4f81-a625-04f1234acee7&ids=f098f234-e071-4e60-9827-b67656b2cc82 HTTP/1.1